Tutorial: Anomaly Detection Solution

 }

-We can create a template directly from the UI.
-Please see this article to create the template manually:
+)We can create a template directly from the UI.
+Please see this article to create a Template from the UI

-At the end of this process, we have a template that includes two Digital Twins: Motor 1 and Motor 2, as shown below.:
+At the end of this process, we have a template that includes two Digital Twins: Motor 1and Motor 2, as shown below:

 Create a Pipeline